LichtHund/MF-Documentation/message/mf-msg/adventure.md

 ### Using it

-Everything is the same as the bukkit version of the lib.
-Only change is that instead of `BukkitMessage`, it's `AdventureMessage`.
+There are some major diferences between the bukkit version and this version of the lib.
+For starters, you use `AdventureMessage` instead of `BukkitMessage`.
+The lib also just parses the text to an Adventure component.
+You will have to use Adventure to make it into a BossBar, Title or SubTitle.
+You will also have to use Adventure's audiences to deliver the messages.

 ```java
 final AdventureMessage message = AdventureMessage.create();